-HBase 0.96.x will run on hadoop 1.x or hadoop 2.x.
-HBase 0.98 will run on both also (but HBase 0.98 deprecates use of hadoop 1).
-HBase 1.x will NOT run on hadoop 1.
-In what follows, we make a distinction between HBase 1.x builds and the awkward process involved building HBase 0.96/0.98 for either hadoop 1 or hadoop 2 targets.
+HBase 0.96.x will run on Hadoop 1.x or Hadoop 2.x.
+HBase 0.98 still runs on both, but HBase 0.98 deprecates use of Hadoop 1.
+HBase 1.x will not run on Hadoop 1.
+In the following procedures, we make a distinction between HBase 1.x builds and the awkward process involved building HBase 0.96/0.98 for either Hadoop 1 or Hadoop 2 targets.

-Maven, our build system, natively will not let you have a single product
+Maven, our build system, natively does not allow a single product to be built

 Publishing to maven requires you sign the artifacts you want to upload.
-To have the
+For

-build do this for you, you need to make sure you have a properly configured
+the build to sign them for you, you a properly configured

 settings.xml in your local repository under